 …..

 The hyper block mode is optional for all devices.
 Each hyper block is identified by hyper block index.
 This is the total number of hyper blocks that has elapsed since the start of the network and increments by one with each hyper block execution.
-It is announced by controller with HBS IE. It is used by devices as hyper block counter to identify where it is now, as ranging block index restarts from 0 again in every hyper block.
+It is announced by controller with HBS IE. The ranging block index of each block shall start from 0 in every hyper block and increments by one with each block.
+The hyper block index together with the ranging block index is used by devices to maintain synchronization with the block structure.

-The packets sent in the ranging block/round/slots may be used for ranging and/or sensing and/or data communications.
+Different blocks within a hyper block may be allocated for different applications such as ranging or sensing or data communications.

 Hyper block keeps the same structure repeated in every hyper block.
 Round hopping is optional in hyper block mode.
 Round hopping may be performed in the hyper block mode in one of the following methods: